How To Find the Value of My Car: A 3-Step Guide

 2. Gather car information

-Many of your car’s details are attached to your vehicle identification number (VIN), so provide it if you can.
+Many of your car’s basic details are attached to your vehicle identification number (VIN) or license plate, so provide one if you can.
 You can find your VIN on the inside of your driver’s side door, as well as your dashboard (also on the driver’s side).

 - Color and features: Limited edition colors can boost a car’s value by hundreds of dollars.
 Check your manual to get the exact color of your car.
 While you’re there, write down optional equipment, like quick-charge USB ports and alloy wheels.